Output 1: Literature review on employability and skills indicators

 This research strand gathers information from employers about what skills they require in the graduates they hire through bespoke pilot surveys.
 There are three main activities included in the research, firstly the identification of detailed criteria for shortlisting sectors, secondly conducting a series of employer focus groups and finally, the design and piloting of an innovative survey to inform universities of employability attributes important for recent graduates

 - Activity 3: Innovative employer survey.
-The University of Reading are now in the process of designing a dedicated survey of employers to inform academic and career services about the employability attributes that are important for the employment outcomes of recent graduates.
-The survey will be piloted in early 2023.
+The University of Reading are designing a dedicated survey of employers to inform academic and career services about the employability attributes that are important for the employment outcomes of recent graduates.

 Output 3: Employability dashboard for informing the practice of HE professional